By Eric Bright

 It is easy to get stuck at a certain level of understanding of a topic than to get it right and make it click in your mind.
 The latter requires a lot more energy to be spent on consistent, stubborn, deliberate mental work over a long period of time; very long in most cases.

-One place where many recent religious minds get stuck in when they are trying to investigate the merits of religious claims, is the following flawed comparison.
+One place where many recent religious minds get stuck in when they are trying to investigate the merits of religious claims

 So far as our most important day-to-day life and issues are concerned, one does not need to know an enormous amount of formal logic in order to be a perfectly profound, critical thinker and a logical person.
 Nevertheless, even that little logic must be understood not just be memorized.